Kraisie/SeriesTracker/README.md

 * "Help" > "How to use this program" will bring you to this site

 ## Known Bugs
-* SearchSeries/AddSeries starts black
+* SearchSeries/AddSeries starts black (Linux)
-* Switching from mainMenu to another Stage causes NPE for the MenuBar
-* CSS errors
+* CSS errors (`java.lang.String cannot be cast to javafx.scene.paint.Color' while converting value for '-fx-background-color' from rule '*.scroll-bar:vertical' in stylesheet jar:file:/usr/lib/jvm/java-8-openjdk-amd64/jre/lib/ext/jfxrt.jar!/com/sun/javafx/scene/control/skin/modena/modena.bss`)

 ## Think-Abouts
 * API for movies